 During the Hellenistic period (around the 3rd century BC), Pergamon became the capital of the Attalid dynasty and was considered the principal center for learning in ancient times.

-When the power transferred from the Greeks to the Romans, Pergamon became the capital of the Roman Empire province of Asia before Ephesus.
+When power shifted from the Greeks to the Romans, Pergamon became the capital of the Roman Empire’s province of Asia before Ephesus.

 Pergamon’s main highlight is the Acropolis (an ancient Greek fortified city).